-Amtrak is returning to daily long-distance service, because during the pandemic, Amtrak reduced long-distance trains to three days a week service.
-The restoration is due to funding from the American Rescue Plan, Amtrak will again begin daily service.
+Amtrak is returning to daily long-distance service because, during the pandemic, Amtrak reduced long-distance trains to three days a week service.
+The restoration is due to the American Rescue Plan funding, and Amtrak will again begin daily service.

 Many state-sponsored trains are slowly returning to pre-pandemic schedules, but I do not have those dates for each route.
 I know the Hiawatha will be back on its pre-pandemic schedule before June, according to available booking.